 The terrorist attacks of September 11, 2001 placed additional security concerns on the U.S. pipeline infrastructure.
-As a result, the Pipeline and Hazardous Materials Safety Administration (PHMSA) restricts access to the NPMS to federal, state, and local government agencies (including emergency responders).
+As a result, the Pipeline and Hazardous Materials Safety Administration (PHMSA) restricts access to the NPMS to federal, tribal, state, and local government agencies (including emergency responders).
 Government agencies are allowed access to pipeline data which falls in their jurisdiction.
 Pipeline operators are allowed access to their own pipeline data only.
 PHMSA is committed to providing pipeline related data to pipeline operators complying with integrity management programs and to community officials.
 The NPMS contains the following data:

 - Gas transmission pipelines (gas distribution and gathering pipelines are not included);